oushinei/oushinei.github.io/_pages/about.md

 - [**Wang, Z.**, & Park, J. (2023).
 “Human-like” is powerful: The effect of anthropomorphism on psychological closeness and purchase intention in insect food marketing.
 Food Quality and Preference, 109, 104901.](https://www.sciencedirect.com/science/article/abs/pii/S0950329323000952)

 # 📝 Conferences
+- ACR Asia-Pacific Conference 2024 (8-11 Jul 2024) — Spending more or spending less: How friends’ expenditures influence our consumption intentions in the context of companion shopping.
+**Wang, Z.**, & Park, J.
 - Association for Consumer Research Conference 2023: Spreading Good…Well (26-29 October 2023) — It looks work better: Embedding a posture silhouette in medicine packages to increase purchase intention.
 **Wang, Z.**, & Park, J.
 - [15th Pangborn Sensory Science Symposium: Meeting new challenges in a changing world (20-24 August 2023) — The effect of human face presence on consumers’ responses to the advertised insect food.